Sayyat/smart-i18n-react/docs/i18n-structure.md

 ### **Generated Types for Translation Keys**

 The translation keys and namespaces are generated using **Gulp** scripts.
-The **`types.d.ts`** file ensures that the translation keys are strictly typed and prevents errors in accessing the wrong keys.
+The **`types.ts`** file ensures that the translation keys are strictly typed and prevents errors in accessing the wrong keys.

 ```ts
 export type TFunction<N extends TNamespace> = <